 Jorge explains how you cannot receive temperature sensor notifications from Apple HomeKit when used with a Resideo Lyric Alarm System.
 HomeKit will only provide specific alerts for intrusion zones on the Lyric.
 For all other zones, only a General Lyric System Alert will be displayed.
 This makes it impossible to determine exactly which zone was faulted.
 However, you can still use HomeKit alongside Total Connect 2.0.
 The TC2 service will provide specific alerts for any faulted zone.

 In a very rare video appearance, I talk about how Alarm Grid is compliant with Nationally Recognized Industry Standards.
 Nearly all of the systems and sensors that we sell are certified by Nationally Recognized Testing Laboratories.
 Additionally, our central monitoring partner Criticom Monitoring Services is UL Listed and FM Approved.
 While we may occasionally have equipment on our site that is still in the process of being approved by a NRTL, we stand behind our manufacturers and are confident in their offerings.

 Coming through with a video at the very last minute, Jarrett teaches users how to find the Firmware Revision on a Resideo Lynx Touch System.
-The current Firmware Version for the L5210 and L7000 Panels is Revision 9.
-If you want to perform an update for these systems, then you will need the LYNXTOUCH-MSD Updater Tool.
+If you want to perform a firmware update for these systems, then you will need the LYNXTOUCH-MSD Updater Tool.
 It is no longer possible to push an update over-the-air (OTA).
 Getting these systems on the latest firmware is important if you plan to use an LTE cellular communicator.
 Please note that you will also need an alarm monitoring plan that includes cellular connectivity.